adedamola26/data-pipeline-4-online-retail/README.md

 Also 43 invoices contain invoice lines with different timestamps.
 This is probably due to the system processing the transaction line-by-line since the difference in the timestamps for all 43 invoices is one minute. _See snippet below_

-To prevent `dbt` from generating different surrogate keys for each invoice, for each invoice, we will take the maximum `datetime` as the new `InvoiceDate` for each line.
+To ensure consistent surrogate keys in dbt for each invoice, we'll set the InvoiceDate for each line to be the maximum datetime within that specific invoice.

 Here's the callable that implements this task